How to Enable GZIP Compression in WordPress

-If file compression isn’t enabled on your website, it tells you instantly.
+If file compression isn’t active on your website, it tells you instantly.
 Just copy and paste the URL to your website, and the rest is taken care of.

-If it is enabled, it will you a breakdown analysis of your website
+If GZIP compression is enabled on your WordPress site, it will give you a breakdown analysis of your website.

 It’s that easy!

 If you use Google Chrome, you can readily check if GZIP is enabled on your website.
 To do so, open your website in Chrome and open developer tools with the keyboard shortcut Ctrl Shift I (Command Shift I Mac).
 In developer tools, click on the Network tab.

 Next, reload the page.
 After the reload scroll up in the developer tools section until you find your website’s URL at the left column.

 Click on the URL once and switch to the Headers tab if you are in a different one.

 Then scroll down using the vertical slider in this section until you get to the Response Header section.
 If GZIP is enabled, you will see:

 If it turns out file compressing isn’t enabled on your website yet, that can easily be fixed.